Quebec Autoroute 20: Montérégie

 A-20 begins at the Ontario-Quebec border near Rivière-Beaudette as the continuation of Ontario Highway 401.
 The westernmost section of A-20 was named the Autoroute du Souvenir (Remembrance Highway) in 2007 to honour Canadian veterans.
 Road marker signs on this stretch of the autoroute feature a poppy (a traditional symbol of Remembrance in Canada).

 At km 29, A-20 crosses A-30 (former A-540) before becoming an urban boulevard for approximately eight kilometres (km 30 to 38) in Vaudreuil-Dorion and L'Île-Perrot.
 This stretch of highway takes A-20 across the Ottawa River.
 The speed limit is 50 km/h (30 mph) in Vaudreuil-Dorion and 70 km/h (45 mph) in L'Île-Perrot.
 A-20 once again becomes a limited-access highway at km 38, just before crossing the Sainte-Anne-de-Bellevue Canal onto the Island of Montreal.

 Montreal region

 A-20 then traverses the West Island (in French, l'Ouest de l'Île) along the north shore of Lac Saint-Louis to an interchange with A-520.
 Commonly called the Dorval Interchange, this exit is the main access to Montreal's Trudeau International Airport.
 Further east, A-20 crosses the A-13 at its southern terminus, and then, at the St. Pierre Interchange, Route 138 west towards the Mercier Bridge.

 Just west of downtown Montreal, A-20, A-15, and Route 136 meet at the Turcot Interchange.
 In 2020, the completion of a major project involving the rebuilding of the Turcot Interchange has shifted the autoroute north between Route 138 and the interchange.
 From there, A-20 east is multiplexed with A-15 south on the approach to the Samuel-de-Champlain Bridge.

+This region is also the busiest section of the highway, with 145 000 cars on a daily average.